HOMEBLOGINQUIRYSEARCH

 6) Oligodendrogliomas: These tumors arise from oligodendrocytes, which are cells that make up the myelin sheath (a fatty covering) that surrounds and protects nerve cells.

 7) Choroid plexus papillomas: These tumors develop in the choroid plexus, a network of blood vessels and supportive tissue in the brain's ventricles.
-Choroid plexus papillomas are usually benign tumors.
+They are usually benign tumors.

-8) Craniopharyngiomas: These tumors develop near the pituitary gland, a small endocrine gland at the base of the brain that controls hormone production.
+8) Craniopharyngiomas: These tumors develop near the pituitary gland, a small endocrine gland at the base of the brain that regulates hormone production.
 Craniopharyngiomas are usually benign tumors.

 9) Germ cell tumors: These tumors develop from germ cells, which are the cells that give rise to sperm or eggs.
 Germ cell tumors can be either benign or cancerous.